Unstoppable-downloads/indexer/readme.md

 USDL is a decentralised file sharing application built on iExec infrastructure protocol and IPFS.

 Our goal is to empower individuals with true ownership over their contents through decentralization and cryptography.
-Ultimately, this empowrement means that everyone bears the sole responsibility of what they share for the good or bad of the community.
+Ultimately, this empowerment means that everyone bears the sole responsibility of what they share for the good or bad of the community.

 ## Economics and Value Network